rabiulcste/rabiulcste.github.io/_pages/about.md

 Before joining goava, I was an undergrad at [Noakhali Science and Technology University](https://nstu.edu.bd/).
 In 2018, I graduated from Computer Science program.
 As someone concerned about social good with a CS major, I have always a spot for human centred intelligence.

-I love to stare at things with bird-eyed perspectives that connect language, socio-politico, and people.
+I love to stare at things that connect language, socio-politico, and people.
 This site double as my personal blog.
 Posts range from computer science to my perspectives on life and absurdity.
 In my free hours, I like reading paperbacks, cooking, and blogging sometimes.
 Books and gossips at [goodreads](https://www.goodreads.com/user/show/41650043-rabiul-awal)!

 [Google Scholar]() / [Linkedin](https://www.linkedin.com/in/rabiulawal/) / [GitHub](https://github.com/rabiulcste) / [Twitter](https://twitter.com/RabiulAoal)